How to Get Ahead of Your Finances With the EveryDollar Budget

 BabySteps are the actions Dave Ramsey recommends taking to achieve financial independence, including:

-With the paid subscription, parts of the BabySteps process are tracked automatically, making it easier to see where you stand at each step.
+With the paid subscription, parts of the BabySteps process are tracked automatically, making it easier to see where you stand at each step of your savings goals.

-The EveryDollar budget interface also breaks down your spending by percentages and dollar amounts.
-You can tweak this to show your planned spending, actual spending or the difference remaining between your planned spending and what you actually spent.
+The EveryDollar budget interface also breaks down your spending habits by percentages and dollar amounts.
+You can tweak this to show your planned spending, actual spending or the difference remaining between your planned spending and what you actually spent in your EveryDollar budget categories.

 The EveryDollar budget is about as straightforward as they come, making it relatively simple to jump in and start budgeting.
-Here's how you set up and monitor your monthly budget with EveryDollar.
+Here's how you set up and monitor your monthly budget with the EveryDollar app.

 Enter your income

 If you're a W-2 employee who gets taxes taken out, use your take-home income.
-If you do your own taxes, enter the gross check amount.
+If you pay your own taxes, enter the gross check amount.

 Enter your monthly expenses

 Next, enter all your expenses and expected costs for that month in their respective budget categories.
-The budget categories include:
+EveryDollar budget categories for expense tracking include:

 The EveryDollar site will have some expense types already in place within their budget categories, like rent or mortgage, pet and child care, internet, electricity and others.
 However, you can add whatever expense types you'd like by clicking "Add Item" at the bottom of the budget category and typing the name of the expense type in the text box named "Label."

 EveryDollar is flexible and allows you to be as detailed or simple as you like.
-You can lump all your utilities into one expense type or give each one its own line — this is true for all the expense types.
+You can add due dates to bills, lump all your utilities into one expense type, or give each one its own line — this is true for all the expense types.

 Enter your debts

-Like most personal finance experts, Dave Ramsey is big on paying off debts.
+Like most personal finance experts, Dave Ramsey is big on paying off debts to achieve financial freedom.
 EveryDollar has a dedicated budget category for debts.
-Just like your expense types above, you can add all your debts, like a car loan, credit cards, personal loans and more.
+Just like your expense types above, you can add all your debts, like car payments, credit cards, personal loans, student loans and more.

 Don't enter your mortgage in the "Debt" category, though.
 The EveryDollar budget places your mortgage payment in the "Needs" budgeting category.